OSHCO/adfs/README.md

 # ADFS Integration
-Provides simple way to integrate your application with ADFS using PHP.
+Provides simple way to integrate your WebFiori application with ADFS.